 Visiting your legislators doesn’t have to be difficult or awkward.
 You can visit them any year, not just during Apple Pie Day!
 Here are some tips that will help:

 1. Make an appointment to meet with your legislators by calling their offices.
-(Find your legislators and their contact information on the Oregon State Legislature site.)
+(Find their contact information here.)

 2. Ask for a short appointment – 10 to 15 minutes – to visit and share a little about what’s important to your family.